projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-security.rst

 "defense in depth", there are many common guidelines to ensure the security of SOS system.

-As shown in :numref:`security-bootflow` above, the integrity of the UOS depends on the integrity of the DM module and vBIOS/vOSloader in the SOS.
+As shown in :numref:`security-bootflow-sbl` and :numref:`security-bootflow-uefi` above, the integrity of the UOS depends on the integrity of the DM module and vBIOS/vOSloader in the SOS.
 Hence, SOS integrity is critical to the entire UOS security.
 If the SOS system is compromised, all the other guest UOS VMs may be